ajayrawatsap/mf_data/README.md

 #### Calculations are missing for some schemes
 For some MF schemes the calculation may not be possible as the Grandfathred NAV could not be found in CSV file.
 To resolve such issues Manualy maintain the Grand Fathered NAV(for date 31.01.2018)  in [CSV File](data/nav/gf_nav_all.csv)
  #### Why Calculations are also done for Debt Funds
   The calculation would also be done for Debt funds but you should ignore it as LTCG for debt funds are calcuated differently.
-Currently its is not possible to differentiate between Equity and Debt Schemes
+Currently its is not possible to differentiate between Equity and Debt Schemes.
+In Future only equity funds will be considered
 #### On Which OS can the tool run
-  The tool has been tested in Windows 10 OS with python 3.9, but it should also work in linux/mac environment
+The tool has been tested in Windows 10 OS with python 3.9, but it should also work in linux/mac environment directly.
-#### Why can't I directly use pdf file as input
- I have not been to find a fool proof way to directly convert PDF to text programatically.
-This is work under process and in future the tool would be able to process PDF file directly.
 Any suggestions and help is welcome
 #### It does not work correctly for my schemes
  The limited testing has happened on my own Mutual fund Schemes.
 In case you encounter bug and issue please report it in issues.